sink007/Lab4/README.md

 ```
 ### Create **.env** file
 Create a **.env** file in the backend/ folder to store the application's environment variables.
 Refer to the lab manual for the specific information that must be added to this file.
+Subsequently, modify the **FLASK_RUN_HOST** variable found in this file from localhost to the IP address of the computer your backend is running on.

 ### Start Flask API
 Windows